 What Size Generator Do You Need?

-How much power you think you will need on your trip will determine the size of generator you need will need.
+How much power you think you will need on your trip will determine the size of the generator you need will need.
 Generators for travel trailers can range from a 500-watt all the way up to 6500 watts.

 If you only need to charge the deep cycle batteries and use a moderate amount of power, a small portable generator in the 2000-2500 watt range should do the trick.

-This would be enough power for your refrigerator, microwave, and most other devices and appliances.
+This would be reliable power for your refrigerator, microwave, and most other devices and appliances.
 But, with a smaller generator like this, you may not be able to power your AC, or you won’t be able to use any other appliances while your AC is on.

-If you want to be able to power just about anything in your travel trailer including your AC—you will want to invest in a 3000-4000 watts portable generator.
+If you want to be able to power just about anything in your travel trailer including your AC—you will want to invest in a 3000-4000 watts portable RV generator.
 However, the size of your air conditioner will also play a part in the size of generator you need.
 If you go with a large enough generator, you will be able to power your AC and your much-needed coffee maker at the same time.

 Another important thing to keep in mind is that most generators for travel trailers have both a starting watt and running watt rating.

-So, you use your 3400W (the starting watt rating) generator to start your AC which runs at 2000W.
+So, you use your 3400W (the starting watt rating) RV generator to start your AC which runs at 2000W.
 After it has been started, your generator is now functioning at about 3100W (the running watt rating), so you now have around 1100W to use on other devices or appliances.

-Inverter vs. Conventional Generators—Which is Best?
+Inverter Technology vs Conventional Generators—Which is Best?

 There are two basic types of generators available for your travel trailer—conventional and inverter.